 On December 27, 2019, we entered into a new employment agreement (the "Sinha 2019 Agreement") with Mr. Sinha, pursuant to which he will continue to serve as our Chief Operating Officer through December 31, 2021, unless sooner terminated in accordance with the terms of the agreement.
-The Sinha 2019 Agreement replaces the Sinha 2016 Agreement, the initial term of which expired on December 31, 2019.
+The Sinha 2019 Agreement replaces his previous employment agreement, which expired on December 31, 2019.
 Under the Sinha 2019 Employment Agreement, Mr. Sinha will receive an annual base salary of \$745,000 and \$767,000 for fiscal years 2020 and 2021, respectively, and an annual automobile allowance of \$22,500 in each year of the term.
+Due to the impact of the COVID-19 pandemic on our business, Mr. Sinha agreed to a 30% reduction in his base salary from April 1 through July 31, 2020.
 We will also pay term life insurance premiums on his behalf in the amount of approximately \$11,000 per year less deductions required to be withheld by applicable laws and regulations.
 In accordance with the terms of the Sinha 2019 Agreement, on January 2, 2020, we granted Mr. Sinha 11,598 restricted shares of Common Stock, which vest in two equal installments on December 15, 2020 and December 15, 2021.

-The Sinha 2019 Agreement entitles Mr. Sinha to an annual performance-based bonus for each of the fiscal years ended December 31, 2020 and 2021 in an amount equal to 2% of the increase, if any, in our EBITDA for each such year over our EBITDA for the immediately preceding year.
+The Sinha 2019 Agreement entitles Mr. Sinha to an annual performance-based bonus for each of the fiscal years ended December 31, 2020 and 2021 in an amount equal to 2% of the increase, if any, in our earnings before interest, taxes, depreciation and amortization ("EBITDA") for each such year over our EBITDA for the immediately preceding year.
 For any business acquired after January 1, 2020, EBITDA from the acquired business is included in the bonus calculation starting with the first full quarter under our ownership, provided that the prior year's EBITDA will likewise be adjusted to include EBITDA from the acquired business for comparable quarters in the prior year on a pro forma basis assuming we had owned the business.
 We are entitled to claw back bonuses and other incentive-based compensation paid to Mr. Sinha if we determine that such compensation was based upon materially inaccurate financial statements.